Eligibility

 Required Documentation

-When you complete your CCYH registration, you must submit documentation to verify your eligibility.
-What's required is based on your sponsor type and the status of your spouse.
+When you complete your CCYH registration, you must provide documentation to verify your eligibility.

 Active duty and Guard/Reserve members on active duty must provide both of the following: